m4tuzalix/Outlook-BOT/README.md

 # Outlook-BOT
 Bot to send emails and reminders

-I have created this bot to automatize daily, monotonous process of sending emails and reminders to users (I worked on 2nd support line).
+I have created this bot to automatize daily, monotonous process of sending emails and reminders to users (I'm working on 2nd support line).

 1. Bot sends email to given user (email address, name, id, other things associated with particular person - data is taken straight from exchange)